-Lastly take nice broad pictures (no close ups as scale is needed to assess access) of the route in and any tight points as these could save you have to pay or wait for a site access survey.
+Lastly, take nice broad pictures (no close ups as scale is needed to assess access) of the route and any tight points as these could save you from having to pay or wait for a site access survey.

 Acquiring a police permit for siting

 Static caravans are legally notifiable abnormal loads for transport purposes.
 This means they require a police permit from every force’s policing area the load will travel through on its route.

 - A standard 12ft wide static caravan will require a custom escort vehicle, as the load will have to straddle two lanes of carriageway many times to be delivered